Ask AI

 When should I use assets or ops and graphs?#

-Dagster is mainly used to build data pipelines, and most data pipelines can be expressed in Dagster as sets of software-defined assets.
-If you’re a new Dagster user and your goal is to build a data pipeline, we recommend starting with software-defined assets and not worrying about ops or graphs.
+Dagster is mainly used to build data pipelines, and most data pipelines can be expressed in Dagster as sets of asset definitions.
+If you’re a new Dagster user and your goal is to build a data pipeline, we recommend starting with asset definitions and not worrying about ops or graphs.
 This is because most of the code you’ll be writing will directly relate to producing data assets.

 However, there are some situations where you want to run code without thinking about data assets that the code is producing.
 In these cases, it’s appropriate to use ops and graphs.
 For example: